AskeFC/MemoryGame/README.md

 # MemoryGame
 #### (GPL 2.0)
-Memory Game for Web written in Html5, Css & JavaScript, it is ONLY for browsers supporting standards.
+Memory Game for Web in Html5, Css3 & JavaScript, it is ONLY for browsers supporting those officially agreed upon standards.

 <br>